SKfraz04/e-Aurum/docs/smartcontract.md

 ---

-The e-Aurum Token Contract serves as the cornerstone of the platform's token economy, governing the creation, transfer, and overall management of EAU tokens.
+The e-Aurum Token Contract serves as the cornerstone of the platform's token economy, governing the creation, transfer, and overall management of eAU tokens.

 ## e-Aurum Token Contract